 Information systems are becoming ubiquitous in hospitals and healthcare facilities all around the world.
 These systems complement paper in hospitals by providing features such as clinical decision support and visual trends that fill the gap crucial to patient care.
 A diverse group of stakeholders derive value from these systems in a myriad of ways.
 Doctors and clinicians use EMRs for improving quality of healthcare and reducing time in processes.
 Administrators use these systems to decrease costs and improve operational efficiency.
 Trainees utilize these as tools for learning and development.

-Working together paper and the EMR create a complete view of patient information needed to provide effective and efficient care.
+When used together, paper and EMRs can create a complete view of patient information needed to provide effective and efficient care.